szczepanskimichal/goit-react-hw-05-movies/README.md

 To run the application, use the following command: npm start

-aaaaaaaaaThe application will run on localhost:3000.
+The application will run on localhost:3000.